8.3.7. Agents

 Name shared by a retrofit and new-capacity agent pair.

-One of “New” or “Retrofit”.
-“New” and “Retrofit” agents make up a pair with a given name.
+One of New or Retrofit.
+New and Retrofit agents make up a pair with a given name.
 The demand is split into two, with one part coming from decommissioned assets, and the other coming from everything else.
 “Retrofit” agents invest only to make up for decommissioned assets.
-They are often limited in the technologies they can consider (by SearchRule).
-“New” agents invest on the rest of the demand, and can often consider more general sets of technologies.
-If only “New” agents are included, they will also invest to make up for decommissioned assets, but the end mix might be different than using a specialised “Retrofit” agent for that.
+They are often limited in the technologies they can consider (by search_rule).
+New agents invest on the rest of the demand, and can often consider more general sets of technologies.
+If only New agents are included, they will also invest to make up for decommissioned assets, but the end mix might be different than using a specialised Retrofit agent for that.
+Note: Retrofit agents will be deprecated in a future release.

 Region where an agent operates.